RyoK3N/Capsule_network_MNIST/results/reame.md

-This folder is uszed to store all the results along with the logs for each training.
+This folder is used to store all the results along with the logs for each training.